Subscribe to updates

 CCTV Upgrade - Contract Award

-The committee approved the award of a contract for the supply, installation, and provision of CCTV Integrator work packages, including the relocation of the CCTV Control Room from its current location to Kingsmill Business Park.
-The contract was awarded to the successful supplier identified in Exempt Annex 1 for a period of nine months, from January 2026 to September 2026.
+The committee approved the award of a contract for the supply, installation, and provision of CCTV Integrator work packages, including the relocation of the CCTV Control Room.
+The contract was awarded to the successful supplier for a period of nine months, from January 2026 to September 2026, for the contract value set out in Exempt Annex 1.
+The CCTV Integrator Contract Award report notes that the available capital budget for the delivery of all elements of the CCTV Infrastructure (Integrator) upgrade, including contingency, is £1,718,839, and that the cost for the contract is within the available budget.

 Timetable of Meetings 2026-27

-The committee agreed to recommend to the council the timetable of meetings for the 2026/27 Municipal Year, as set out in Annex 1 of the Timetable of Meetings 2026-27 report.
-The Corporate Head of Democratic and Electoral Services was authorised to make any necessary amendments to the timetable in consultation with the relevant committee chairs.
+The committee recommended to the council that the timetable of meetings for the 2026/27 Municipal Year at Annex 1 of the Timetable of Meetings 2026-27 report be approved, and that the Corporate Head of Democratic and Electoral Services, in consultation with the relevant Committee Chairs, be authorised to make any amendments to the timetable as prove to be necessary during the course of the Municipal Year.

 Motion Referred to Committee by Council: Committee System versus Leader and Cabinet in Kingston